Welcome to Our Homes!

 Dougy Center has three locations to welcome children, teens, young adults, and families who are grieving.
 Dougy Center started in the home of Beverly Chappell.
 Each of our homes has its own unique story.
 Together, these homes have contributed to Dougy Center serving over 55,000 children and families with grief-informed support, hope, and healing after a death.

 We are fortunate to have three homes to serve children, teens, and their families in the Portland metro area.
-Our headquarters in southeast Portland, Walker’s House in Canby, Oregon, 20 miles southeast of Portland, and a location in Hillsboro, a suburb west of Portland.
+Our headquarters in southeast Portland, Walker’s House in Canby, Oregon, 20 miles southeast of Portland, and a location in Beaverton, a suburb west of Portland.

 Welcome to our homes—the right place when nothing feels right.